Q1: What is PI Developers Club?

 - PI Server: PI Data Archive, PI Asset Framework, Event Frames (PI Batch not included), Notifications, PI ACE, PI AuditViewer

-- Visualization: PI ProcessBook, PI DataLink, PI WebParts (which includes PI DataLink Server), PI Vision (formerly known as PI Coresight), PI ActiveView, PI Manual Logger
+- Visualization: PI ProcessBook, PI DataLink, PI WebParts, PI Vision, PI ActiveView, PI Manual Logger

-- Interfaces: PI Event Frame Generator, MCN Health Monitor Interface, PI to PI Interface
+- Interfaces: MCN Health Monitor Interface, PI to PI Interface

-Note: Developer Technologies listed below used to be part of the paid membership but are now available for free solely for development purposes (not production): the OSIsoft SDKs (AF SDK and PI SDK, which includes the PI Notifications and the PI Event Frames SDK), PI Web API, PI Web Services, PI JDBC Driver, PI OLEDB Enterprise, PI ODBC Driver, the classic PI OLEDB Provider, classic PI ODBC Client (by special request through Tech Support), and the PI OPC DA/HDA Server.
+- PI Developer Technologies: the OSIsoft SDKs (AF SDK and PI SDK, which includes the PI Notifications and the PI Event Frames SDK), PI Web API, PI Web Services, PI JDBC Driver, PI OLEDB Enterprise, PI ODBC Driver, PI OLEDB (Classic) Provider, and the PI OPC DA/HDA Server.
 Note that PI API is not included.

 A: The PI Data Archive provides 10,000 points and the system may have up to 3 nodes in an HA (High Availability) Collective.
 Because the PI System is meant to be used as a personal development system (i.e. isolated from production data sources), only the default interfaces & simulators installed with the PI System and the PI to PI Interface are provided.
 All other PI Interfaces (such as PI Interface for OPC DA) will not work with this PI Data Archive.
 The PI to PI Interface is included because it provides an easy way to feed production data to this development system.
 Please contact your Account or Partner Manager regarding your needs if you wish to discuss additional options outside the scope of PI Developers Club.

 A: Trial subscription to PI Developers Club is designed to provide a straightforward way for individuals who are not familiar with the program or PI System development to try it for a limited time.
 It is an automated process where the interested individual can start a 45-day trial period to take advantage of all member benefits.
-At the conclusion of the period the subscriber will have the option to renew into a regular subscription.
+At the conclusion of the period the subscriber will have the option to change to a regular subscription.
 To be eligible the individual needs to not be a subscriber over the past two years.
-Also, if there are existing unused vouchers associated with the user's organization the individual is deemed ineligible for trial; in that case we recommend the individual to use their regular available vouchers and become a regular subscriber.
+Also, if there are existing unused subscriptions associated with the user's organization the individual is deemed ineligible for trial; in that case we recommend the individual to use their available subscriptions through their organization.

-A: The VLE is a PI System in the cloud that makes it easy for customers to quickly access a running PI Server.
-It also includes a number of educational courses.
+A: The TCE is a PI System in the cloud that makes it easy for customers to quickly access a running PI Server for educational purposes.
 Members will be able to perform tests and learn technologies in this cloud offering without installing software on premise or manipulating local servers.
 It comes as a benefit for PI DevClub members or it can be purchased separately.
 You can find more information here.
-Each time you launch your personal VLE, a copy of a template becomes instantiated to ensure that the content is accurate.
+Each time you launch your personal TCE, a copy of a template becomes instantiated to ensure that the content is accurate.
 The drawback is that your work will be lost between sessions.
 For this reason we highly recommend you back-up your work, for example, by sending yourself an email or uploading the content you produced to an ftp server or cloud storage.

 A: A group subscription to PI DevClub is one of the major benefits of the OSIsoft Partner Program.
 If you own a subscription, you can access PI DevClub as a paid member.
 Please contact your Partner Manager at OSIsoft, or send an email to email@example.com, if you have additional questions.